-- LAs should have increased powers to set up wholly owned companies and joint venture partnerships.
-These should be able to borrow outside public sector borrowing limits subject to demonstrating compliance with prudential borrowing requirements. - The government should convert the Public Works Loan Board into a housing and infrastructure development financing bank, to provide finance for projects within the National Infrastructure Plan. - The government should support the British Investment Bank in establishing a Municipal Investment Corporation to assess major projects and help package funding..
+LA wholly owned companies and joint venture partnerships should be able to borrow outside public sector borrowing limits subject to demonstrating compliance with prudential borrowing requirements.

+The government should establish a housing and infrastructure development financing bank, to provide finance for projects within the National Infrastructure Plan.

+The government should establish a Municipal Investment Corporation to assess major projects and help package funding for local authorities.
 Funding should be in the form of grant rather than loan where necessary.
-Public sector should only dispose of assets to support public policy objectives and should normally retain equity in any asset disposed.
+Public sector bodies should only dispose of assets to support public policy objectives and should normally retain equity in any asset disposed.